 New York City is an amazing place to visit, but it can be expensive!
 You want to do as much sightseeing as possible but you don’t have a huge budget.
 That means when you are planning a trip to New York, you need to be smart with how you spend your travel dollars.
 Luckily, you can get an NYC attractions pass that will save you money.

 Bear with me here – the names of the different passes are similar and the differences between them can be quite hard to work out.
 Get the right New York City pass though, and it’s definitely the cheapest way to ‘do New York’.

-My cousins, who live in Scotland, decided to visit New York City for their honeymoon.
+My cousins, who live in Scotland, decided to honeymoon in New York City.
 It was their first visit and they wanted to see as much as possible.
 Given the fact that I lived in NYC for 13 years, I had plenty of tips and suggestions for them.
 I think the best piece of advice I gave them was to buy the NY Pass.
 I know they got their money’s worth out of it.

 Note: This post contains affiliate links.
 Please see disclosure for more details.